 Our Russian clients operate across the energy & infrastructure, finance and tech sectors, and include Russian state-owned and private banks and companies, as well as international financial institutions and corporations doing business in Russia.

 Our capabilities are enhanced by our strong relationships with independent local firms in Russia and the CIS.
 Many of our own team members are also native Russian speakers and are qualified to practice Russian law.

-Our International Russia and CIS practice group is led by Olga Sirodoeva, the head of the Russian Desk in our Washington, D.C. office, and by Konstantin Kroll, the head of the Russian Desk in our London office.
+Our International Russia and CIS practice group is led by Olga Sirodoeva, the head of the Russian Desk in our Washington, D.C. office.

 We have acted for:

 - Zarubezhneft, a major Russian oil and gas company, in connection with the acquisition of a stake in the Kharyaga Production Sharing Agreement (one of only three of a kind in Russia) and the transfer of operatorship from Total.